johnnygreeney/CardanoForTheMasses/Chapter-9-Voltaire.md

 The Edinburgh meetup in July was the capstone workshop for all the CIP 1694 feedback to date.
 Representatives from the in-person workshops held around the world were invited to discuss and share their insights with their peers.

 ![alt text](https://github.com/johnnygreeney/CardanoForTheMasses/blob/main/images/fig911.png "figure 9.11")
-<br>**Figure 9.11:** Screenshot from the Miro board set up for the Edinburgh CIP 1694 workshop
+<br>**Figure 9.11:** Screenshot from the Miro board[^111] set up for the Edinburgh CIP 1694 workshop

 In a presentation, Kevin Hammond listed six key issues which came up in all workshops: on-chain deposits, treasury withdrawals, community tooling, action expiration, action thresholds, and DRep incentives.
 There was broad consensus on most topics but some required a specialized working group to map a way forward.
 You can follow some of the discussions on the public Miro board.

 As almost everything in Cardano takes the form of a transaction, getting the metadata standard correct is critical.
 Metadata allows developers to embed information specific to the context of the transaction.
 For example, the NFT standard (see CIP-25, CIP-68, CIP-60) on Cardano has evolved with new capabilities unlocked with past roadmap releases.
-Pi Lanningham authored CIP-0100 to clear up what metadata standards need to be introduced to enable the on-chain governance mechanisms proposed in CIP 1694.
+Pi Lanningham authored CIP-0100[^112] to clear up what metadata standards need to be introduced to enable the on-chain governance mechanisms proposed in CIP 1694.

-CIP-95 is a crucial CIP, which extends CIP-30 and describes the interface between webpage/web-based stacks and Cardano wallets.
+CIP-95[^113] is a crucial CIP, which extends CIP-30 and describes the interface between webpage/web-based stacks and Cardano wallets.
 More specifically, it is a specification (based on the Draft Conway Ledger Era) that defines the API of the javascript object that is injected into web applications.
 The CIP enables voting capabilities for governance tools.
-At the Edinburgh hackathon, decisions were made around open questions and the base design was approved.
+At the Edinburgh hackathon, decisions were made around open questions[^114] and the base design was approved.

 We’ve only scratched the surface.
-As governance can be subjective, it's best you read CIP 1694 yourself, especially the Rationale and Changelog sections which add context.
+As governance can be subjective, it's best you read CIP 1694 yourself, especially the *Rationale* and *Changelog* sections which add context.

 **Cardano Ballot**

-In November, Intersect announced a community-wide poll to get a ‘temperature check’ on CIP 1694’s progress.
+In November, Intersect announced[^115] a community-wide poll to get a ‘temperature check’ on CIP 1694’s progress.
 The vote took place on the Cardano Ballot app developed by the Cardano Foundation which had been stress-tested on the Cardan Summit Awards 2022 and 2023.
-The Cardano Ballot is powered by the open-source Wallet Connector developed by the Cardano Foundation, based on the CIP-30 and CIP-8 standards.
+The Cardano Ballot is powered by the open-source *Wallet Connector*[^116] developed by the Cardano Foundation, based on the CIP-30 and CIP-8 standards.
 It works with many Cardano wallets but hardware wallets were not supported due to features missing in the firmware of the hardware wallets.
-Vacuumlabs are working on a solution, funded by Catalyst Fund 10.
-IOG engineers also contributed to the ballot event which posed the question:
+Vacuumlabs are working on a solution, funded by Catalyst Fund 10.[^117] IOG engineers also contributed to the ballot event which posed the question:

 >Based on the current progress, should we as a Cardano community continue to develop and deploy minimum viable on-chain governance as described in CIP 1694, subject to the final approval of the SPOs?